 In addition, any negative results we may report in clinical trials of COMP360 or any future therapeutic candidates may make it difficult or impossible to recruit and retain patients in other clinical trials of that same therapeutic candidate.
 Delays in the enrollment for any clinical trial of COMP360 or any future therapeutic candidates will likely increase our costs, slow down COMP360 approval process and delay or potentially jeopardize our ability to commence sales of our investigational COMP 360 psilocybin treatment and generate revenue.
 We have experienced some delays in our Phase 2 clinical trial for anorexia nervosa due to challenges in recruiting and screening participants for our Phase 2 study in anorexia nervosa.
-To address these challenges, we are making amendments to our trial protocol to reduce the trial burden for this highly vulnerable patient population.
-Even with these protocol amendments, we may experience challenges recruiting participants for our anorexia nervosa study.
-As a result of these challenges, we no longer expect to have data from this trial available in 2023, as we had originally expected.
+To address these challenges, we made amendments to our trial protocol to reduce the trial burden for this highly vulnerable patient population.
+Even with these protocol amendments, we anticipate some recruitment challenges may continue based on this patient population and the challenges with clinical study conduct.
+As a result of these challenges, our original expectations regarding the timing of a data readout from this trial was pushed back.
 In addition, some of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of COMP360 or any future therapeutic candidates.